 - You may need a heavy-duty cleaner for dirty internal windows or outside of the windows.

 - Detail all light fixtures.
 Be sure that it is free of dead bugs that can be collected inside the light fixtures.
 Always use proper safety procedures and practices when reaching for high areas, including extended dusting and cleaning.

 Cleaning of Classrooms

-- Focus your child’s care and school deep cleaning on areas that might not get attention during the Covid-19 regular cleaning regimen.
+- Focus your child’s care and school deep cleaning on areas that might not get attention during the covid cleaning services in Sydney NSW regimen.

 - Clean and sanitise high-touched areas like desks, light switches, and door knobs and latches.